protesilaos/my-website/_politics/2022-06-26-comment-ecb-dual-mandate.md

 citizens will be satisfied which such a broadened interpretation of the Treaties.
-I remain of the view that OMT undermines the European value of democracy, as the ECB---a technocratic body---was offering a _quid pro quo_ to elected government in exchange for "strict conditionality" which is code language for enhanced austerity under the auspices of another technocratic institution: the European Stability Mechanism.
+I remain of the view that OMT undermines the European value of democracy, as the ECB---a technocratic body---was offering a _quid pro quo_ to elected governments in exchange for "strict conditionality" which is code language for enhanced austerity under the auspices of another technocratic institution: the European Stability Mechanism.